lsm/alfa/docs/advanced_usage.md

 }
 ```

-### Use Dynamic Keys
+### How to Use Dynamic Keys in Components?

-The injected props in the component is a static name `activeThreadID`.
-It helps you write abstract code without worrying about which chat room you are dealing with.
+The injected props in the component has a static name `activeThreadID`.
+You can get and set it as a normal dependency.
+It helps you write abstract code without worrying about how to differentiate the chat rooms.
 Then a function to toggle the show/hide of the thread looks like this:

 ```jsx
 // ...